How to Negotiate When Buying a Car

-Whether you’re buying from a car dealership or a private seller, being an able negotiator can make a difference of hundreds or even thousands of pounds when you agree on the final asking price.
-So it really does pay to take a little time and prepare yourself for the negotiation once you have your sights set on the right car.
+Whether you’re buying from a car dealership or a private seller, being able to negotiate can make a difference of hundreds or even thousands of pounds.
+It pays to take some time and prepare yourself for the negotiation once you have your sights set on the right car.
+Follow our handy tips and you could soon be driving away in the car of your dreams – for a bargain price.

 General negotiation tips